tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 The goal of the card table switching process is to make sure that all threads in the system agree on that the refinement table is now the application card table and the other way around to avoid the problematic situation described earlier in Figure 5.

 The process is initiated by a special background thread, the refinement control thread.
-It regularly estimates whether the currently estimated amount of cards at the start of the next garbage collection would exceed the allowed number of not re-examined cards given card examination rate.
+It regularly estimates whether the currently estimated number of cards at the start of the next garbage collection would exceed the allowed number of not re-examined cards given card examination rate.
 If a refinement round is necessary, it also calculates the number of refinement worker threads, which do the actual work, needed to complete before the garbage collection.

 This refinement round consists of